Skip to main content

 Data ProvisioningThis component extracts data from a company's internal systems, transforms it into digital twins, and publishes these digital twins in the DTR and their data in the EDC (as submodels, based on aspect models).
 The published data is used by Traceability apps as well as other use cases that require Traceabiilty data.

-Traceability AppA Traceability app has two core functionalities:
+Traceability AppA Traceability app has three core functionalities:

 • providing an UI to show the parts manufactured by a company and published as digital twins